Your Average Australian Yobbo

-Your Average Australian Yobbo was the debut album by Australian singer/comedian Kevin Bloody Wilson.
+Your Average Australian Yobbo is the debut album by Australian singer/comedian Kevin Bloody Wilson.
 It started out as just a collection of rude songs on a tape which he sold at performances at pubs and clubs around Australia, and by mail order.
 22,000 copies of the cassette, Your Average Australian Yobbo, were sold this way.
 The album was later transferred to vinyl in 1986 and then re-released on CD in April 2002.

 Track listing

 All tracks written by Denis Bryant.